top of page

 _edited.jpg

-I'm Carmen Lamoureux, owner and founder of URBAN FARM SCHOOL and the Urban Farm Permaculture Project, located in the southwest community of Palliser, in the beautiful city of Calgary, Alberta, Canada.
+I'm Carmen Lamoureux, owner and founder of URBAN FARM SCHOOL and the Urban Permaculture Project, located in the southwest community of Palliser, in the beautiful city of Calgary, Alberta, Canada.

 Raised in the hinterland & prairie landscapes of Alberta, I was keenly aware that our livelihood and our food supply depended upon our relationship with the land.
 I remember freezers full of foraged berries, venison, moose, duck and fish, and a pantry overflowing with canned fruit, veggies, meats, pickles and jams.
 And, of course, my sweet French mother's lovely little wine-making crock that helped fruit peels and berries meet their ultimate destination!